thiswillbeyourgithub/prompt_GPT3/README.md

 The impedance of a circuit is a measure of the overall opposition that the circuit presents to alternating current.
 It is composed of two components: resistance and reactance.
 The resistance of a circuit is a measure of the opposition to the flow of current that is due to the collisions of the electrons with the atoms in the conductor.
 The reactance of a circuit is a measure of the opposition to the flow of current that is due to the inductive or capacitive effects in the circuit.
 ####################
+Q: Explain in details how the words "interleukin" and "cytokine" are related:
+A: Interleukins are a type of cytokine.
+Cytokines are a class of signaling molecules that are produced by cells and affect the behavior of other cells.
+Interleukins are a type of cytokine that specifically affects the behavior of leukocytes, or white blood cells.
+####################
 ```